4% Real Estate Commission Explained

 Redfin is a legitimate discount brokerage that provides a 1.5% listing fee to sellers or a 1% listing fee for clients who buy and sell.
 Their agents provide the typical services you’d expect from a traditional service.

-Redfin uses a team-based service model to provide lower rates.
+Redfin offers lower rates because it uses a team-based service model.
 This means you'll work with multiple team members at different stages of your real estate transaction instead of one agent or contact, allowing Redfin to take on a higher volume of clients.

 Redfin is one of the largest brokerages in the United States, with coverage in most major cities.
 This service is a good fit for people who want to save on fees and don’t mind a team-based approach.
 Redfin also makes it easy to manage your listing online or through the app.